EDITORIALS

 Start small, expand gradually

-Begin with the conditions your users most commonly use and test those thoroughly.
+Begin with the conditions your users most commonly encounter and test those thoroughly.
 Add more scenarios as you have time and as user reports reveal gaps.
-You don’t need to test every possible network configuration.
 You're just trying to ensure most of your users can actually use your software regardless of how good their connection happens to be at that moment.

 Want more straightforward testing advice?
 Subscribe to get practical tips on mobile testing, exploratory testing, and keeping quality high straight to your inbox.